MarkKozel/QuickGitJs/README.md

 - Add Fetch and Pull

 ### Version History
+1.1.1 - Moved to GitHub, like all the cool kids
 1.1.0 - initial *release* with basic Working Folder/Local Repo functionality (get branch info, short status, checkout branch)

 1.0.x - Implement classes to read working repos for current branch